clairemacdona/healthcare-sql-analysis/README.md

 ## Key Findings

-1. **Admissions are evenly distributed across conditions** — all 6 conditions (Arthritis, Asthma, Cancer, Diabetes, Hypertension, Obesity) each account for approximately 16–17% of total admissions, suggesting the dataset represents a balanced chronic-conditions patient population.
+1. **Admissions are evenly distributed across conditions** — all 6 conditions (Arthritis, Asthma, Cancer, Diabetes, Hypertension, Obesity) each account for approximately 16–17% of total admissions, consistent with a synthetically balanced dataset representing a chronic conditions patient population.

-2. **Billing amounts are consistent across conditions** — average billing across all conditions sits in the $25,000–$26,000 range with no single condition significantly more expensive than others.
+3. **Billing amounts are consistent across conditions** — average billing across all conditions sits in the $25,000–$26,000 range with no single condition significantly more expensive than others.
 This points to billing being driven more by length of stay and admission type than by condition alone.

-3. **Admission type does not significantly affect length of stay** — Emergency, Elective, and Urgent admissions all produce similar average stay durations, suggesting standardised treatment protocols across admission pathways.
+4. **Admission type does not significantly affect length of stay** — Emergency, Elective and Urgent admissions all produce similar average stay durations, suggesting standardised treatment protocols across admission pathways.

-4. **Test results are evenly spread** — Normal, Abnormal, and Inconclusive results each represent roughly one third of outcomes across all conditions, with no condition showing a significantly elevated rate of abnormal results.
+5. **Test results are evenly spread** — Normal, Abnormal and Inconclusive results each represent roughly one third of outcomes across all conditions, with no condition showing a significantly elevated rate of abnormal results.

-5. **Insurance providers handle near-equal claim volumes** — Aetna, Blue Cross, Cigna, Medicare, and UnitedHealthcare each cover close to 20% of admissions with no single provider dominating the market, and average claim values are consistent across providers.
+6. **Insurance providers handle near-equal claim volumes** — Aetna, Blue Cross, Cigna, Medicare and UnitedHealthcare each cover approximately 20% of admissions with no single provider dominating the market and average claim values are consistent across providers.

-6. **~24% of patients have more than one admission** — approximately 9,765 patients across 40,235 unique patients were admitted more than once, which is consistent with a chronic conditions dataset where repeat care is expected.
+7. **~24% of patients have more than one admission** — approximately 9,765 patients across 40,235 unique patients were admitted more than once, which is consistent with a chronic conditions dataset where repeat care is expected.

+8. **Patients aged 45–74 drive the majority of admissions and total billing** — consistent with the higher prevalence of chronic conditions in middle-aged and older populations.
+The 75+ band shows higher average billing per admission, reflecting the complexity of care in older patients.

-7. **Billing gender gap is minimal** — average billing for the same condition differs by less than $500 between male and female patients across all six conditions.
+9. **Billing gender gap is minimal** — average billing for the same condition differs by less than $500 between male and female patients across all six conditions.

 ---